Teradata/segment-webhook/README.md

 ## Limitations

-1. There is no cleanup of Teradata connections on shutdown.
-As the app gets restarted, connections leak.
-Once the limit of connections is reached, no client app will be able to connect to Vantage.
-2. The app relies on secrets that are currently passed as env variables.
+* The app relies on secrets that are currently passed as env variables.
 Secrets should be retrieved from Secret Manager instead.
-3. Inbound security relies on sharing an API key between Segment and the Cloud Run app.
+* Inbound security relies on sharing an API key between Segment and the Cloud Run app.
 Ideally, your Cloud Run service would be behind a WAF like Cloud Run, to allow connectivity only from Segment's IP addresses.
-4. The example shows how to deploy the app in a single region.
+* The example shows how to deploy the app in a single region.
 In many cases, this setup doesn't guarantee enough uptime.
 The app should be deployed in more than one region behind a Global Load Balancer.
+* Unit tests use a live Vantage instance.
+The tests should mock connections to Vantage.
+There should be a separate integration test suite that tests the app against a live Vantage instance.
+* There are no CI/CD examples using GitHub Actions.